IsacPasianotto/Parallel-Programming-HPC/mat-mat-mul/README.md

 ***Remark***: This exercise will be part of the exam.

-We are going to parallelize a code that implements the matrxi-matrix multiplication distributely
+We are going to parallelize a code that implements the matrix-matrix multiplication distributely

 $$
 A \times B = C